Übersetzungstabelle aller englischer Strickbegriffe

 pfb purl into front and back of stitch purl into front and back of stitch

-pm place marker place stitch marker
+pm place marker place marker

 pr previous row previous row